librato/librato-metrics/README.md

     data = Librato::Metrics.fetch :temperature, :count => 20, :resolution => 900

-There are many more options supported for querying, take a look at the [REST API docs](http://dev.librato.com/v1/get/gauges/:name) for more details.
+There are many more options supported for querying, take a look at the [REST API docs](http://dev.librato.com/v1/get/gauges/:name) or the [fetch documentation](http://rubydoc.info/github/librato/librato-metrics/master/Librato/Metrics.fetch)  for more details.

 ## Known Issues & Coming Improvements